 Jump to navigation

-I moved to Rangely in the fall of 1990 to go to the CNCC Aviation program.
-I spent two years in the program and graduated in 1992 with an Associates of Applied Science in Aviation Technology.
-I received my CFI and CFII while at CNCC.
-In the fall of 1993 I was hired to be an instructor at CNCC Aviation school.
-I went to work for Ducey’s Electric in 1994 working as an apprentice electrician.
-In 1997 I worked to Brenton Service Company where I earned my Journeyman Electrical License.
-I went to work in the natural gas field in 1998 in hopes that it would be an opportunity to provide a better life style for Elaine and myself.
-Now 18 years later I think the right decision was made.
-Elaine and I have been happily married since 1993.
-We have two children, Sidney that is 16 and Braxton that is 7, and both of them are in the Rangely School District.
-I have been on the Rangely Fire Department for 23 years.
+I moved to Rangely in the fall of 1990 to attend the CNCC Aviation program.
+I spent two years in the program, graduating in 1992 with an Associates of Applied Science in Aviation Technology and achieving my CFI and CFII.
+In the fall of the following year I took a position as an instructor in CNCC’s Aviation program.
+I then spent several years working for Ducey’s Electric as an apprentice electrician.
+In 1997 I went to work for Brenton Service Company where I earned my Journeyman Electrical License.
+A year later, seeking opportunities to provide a better lifestyle for my family, I transitioned into the natural gas field.
+Now 20 years later I still believe I made the right decision.
+I have also been on the Rangely Fire Department for 25 years and currently serve as Chief.

-My first year in college I thought the time would not come fast enough for me to return to the flat lands and get out of the rolling hills and mountains.
-I was on the campus and did not come down town much.
-I decided to stay in Rangely the summer between my first and second year of college.
-That is when I realized what Rangely and the surrounding area was all about.
-It has been 26 years living in Rangely and I would not change a thing.
-I am glad we can raise our family here.
+During my first year of college I could not wait to return to the flat lands I came from and get out of these rolling hills and mountains.
+Like many college students I spent my time on campus and did not venture down to town much.
+The summer between my first and second years of college I chose to stay in Rangely and it was during this time that I realized what Rangely and the surrounding area was all about.
+I have now been in Rangely for 28 years and I would not change a thing.
+I am glad we have been able to raise our family here.

-I think Rangely is great as a small community, that is some of the reasons many of us like living here.
-This is an industry based community and has had its ups and downs throughout the years.
-Rangely does need something else in the area that will help keep the economy going in the industrial down times.
-There is not an easy solution to this, given our location.
-We need to use our BLM surroundings to promote Rangely.
-The challenges that Rangely need to work on is keeping the employees that work in this area…..living in this area.
-We need to find ways to keep them in living Rangely.
+I think Rangely is great as a small community and the lifestyle benefits associated with our size are a primary reason why so many of us like living here.
+Rangely is also an industry based community which has cyclical ups and downs throughout the years.
+Because of this we need to focus on diversifying our community in order to help keep the economy going during industrial down times.
+There is no easy solution to this, given our location.
+But if we seek to capitalize on our unique BLM surroundings in order to promote Rangely we may find some success.
+Improving our community also means keeping the employees that work in our area living in our area.
+We must accept the challenges facing Rangely and strive to show the world that Rangely is truly Way Outside of Ordinary.

 I moved my family to Rangely in the Fall of 2014 after receiving an employment opportunity with Williams Northwestern Pipeline.